Skip to content

 • If overlap still appears in UI, apply a small horizontal nudge (x +/- 80..120) before changing y.

-Use index to discover available integration definitions, triggers, and components.
+Use index to discover available integration definitions, triggers, and actions.

 Terminal window